 Visit Chiang Rai and its surroundings: from the famous White Temple to the borders of Laos and Burma, discover northern Thailand in a different way.

-The Kok River "valley" is the entire mountainous area west of Chiang Rai, along the Kok River.
-There are plenty of charming villages in the middle of rice fields, but also
+The Kok River Valley refers to the entire mountainous area west of Chiang Rai, along the Kok River.
+It is home to many charming villages nestled among the rice paddies, as well as hill tribe villages scattered throughout the hills.

 In Chiang Rai, experience a gentle ride with elephants in a respectful sanctuary.
 A peaceful and authentic encounter in the heart of the jungle.